EronAlves1996/Recog/README.md

 ## Overview

 Recog is a service designed to experiment with and demonstrate various security and cryptographic primitives.
-It provides a simple RESTful API to interact with concepts like hashing, digital signatures, and secure key exchange.
+It provides a simple RESTful API to interact with concepts like hashing, digital signatures, secure key exchange, and session management.
 The project is built with Go and the Gin web framework, and it's intended to evolve, incorporating more security experiments as it grows.

 ## Features

 - Calculate SHA256 hash of uploaded files.
 - Sign and verify text messages with an RSA key pair.
 - Perform an ECDH key exchange for secure session establishment.
+- Session ticket management for efficient session resumption.
 - Structured logging with Zap.

 ## Getting Started